SGM HERB FRIEDMAN (Ret.)

 You know for a fact that since the Communists started this war and now realize that they cannot win, its their responsibility to end it now to prevent needless bloodshed.

-Some other leaflets in Plan Invader are 0109 (North Korean flag with skull in place of red star), 1175 (Invasion by the Communists - Korean), 1199 (Examine these facts that tell the truth about the Korean War - Chinese) and 7152 (Invasion by the Communists - Chinese).
+Some other leaflets in Plan Invader are 0109 (North Korean flag with skull in place of red star), 1175 (Invasion by the Communists - Korean) and 1199 (Examine these facts that tell the truth about the Korean War - Chinese).

 Plan Liberator was designed to exploit the seventh anniversary of Korean liberation and tell the target audience that that the USSR did not enter war until Japans defeat was clear; and then Substituted Communist oppression for Japanese rule.
 The leaflet depicts a North Korean family behind bars with the Communist hammer and sickle symbol above.
 The leaflet was prepared by the 1st RB&L Group on 24 July 1952.
 Some of the text is: